VerdictAI

 5 questions

-Are smart scales accurate for body fat percentage?
+Are smart scale body fat readings accurate?

-Do I need an 8-electrode scale instead of a 4-electrode one?
+Do I need an expensive 8-electrode scale?